Dartmouth-Data-Analytics-Core/GDSC-Projects/SOP.md

 ```

-**Formatting details**

-- Repo name should be exactly as it appears on github
-- Modality should typically match one of the aliases in `scripts/tallyModalities.py`, or a new aslias should be added directly to the script (ex, try and avoid having RNA-Seq in some places and RNAseq in others)
-- Repo should be a clickable hyperlink called "Github".
-To create hyperlinks in markdown use this convention: [Github](htpps://github.com/link/to/repo/)
-- Date column should be in MM/DD/YYYY format

-**For clients already listed**
+**Adding new projects to existing clients**

-1. Locate the client on the README.md and edit to add a new row to their table
+If the client already exists, simply add a new row to their project table.

 ```
 | Project | Modality | Repo | Date|
 |----------|-----------|------|----|
 |REPO NAME| DATA MODALITY| [Github](https://github.com/link/to/repo/)| MM/DD/YYYY |
 |NEW PROJECT| DATA MODALITY| [Github](https://github.com/link/to/new_repo/)| MM/DD/YYYY |
 ```

+**Formatting Guidelines**

+- `Repo name` should match exactly the Github repository name

+- `Modality` should use consistent modality terminology that matches existing aliases, or add a new alias to the tallying script.

+- `Repo` should be a hyperlink to the repository called "Github".
+Use markdown hyperlinks using this formula: ```[Github](link)```

+- Date column should be in MM/DD/YYYY format